This tiny brown songbird, known scientifically as Troglodytes aedon, can easily be watched by simply adding a bird house on your property.

 The song of the young isn't as sure sounding as the adult males, either.
 For the most part, they have no prominent field marks.

-If you spend any time at all watching these birds, you'll easily know the extent of their territory.
+If you spend some time watching these birds, you'll easily discover the extent of their territory.

-House wrens search for the food they eat in a variety of habitats, including brushy areas, gardens, and suburban backyards.
+When searching for the food they visit a variety of habitats, including brushy areas, gardens, and suburban backyards.

 They often forage low to the ground and in the understory of trees and shrubs, hopping and flitting quickly to catch insects.

-Back at the nest, House wrens primarily feed their nestlings a diet of soft-bodied insects such as caterpillars, beetles, flies, and spiders.
+Back at the nest, they feed their nestlings a diet of soft-bodied insects such as caterpillars, beetles, flies, and spiders.

 Occasionally they give their young grasshoppers, but they often take off the hard shell beforehand.